DPhil in International Relations

 - Ruling Global Cyberspace: Institutions, Interests and Non-State Actors in the Creation of Rules for Electronic Commerce.

 - Russian Arms Transfers in the Post-Cold War Era: China, India and Iran, 1992-2002.

 - Explaining Change in Russian Foreign Policy towards the West, 1994-2004: The Impact of Collective Ideas.

 - Russia as an Aspiring Great Power in East Asia: Perceptions and Policies.

-A full list of IR theses may be found here.
+A complete list of successful theses in International Relations since 1971 may be found here.

 The majority of graduates from our DPhil programmes move on to careers in academia.
 But there are other career paths: some proceed to careers in the law; in public service, whether with national civil services or international organisations; in thinktanks or NGOs; management consultancy, the media, banking, and business.
 Whatever the career choice that those who gain a DPhil make, the combination of intense preparation, closely-focussed analytical abilities, rigorous research methods, and clarity of exposition are qualities which are as desirable in many other demanding professional careers as they are necessary in academia.

 Read more about Political Theory at DPIR / Read more about Government and Politics at DPIR / Read more about European Politics and Society at DPIR / Read more about International Relations at DPIR